-Mr. Zach Andrews was hired as Machesney Park’s Code Enforcement Inspector.
+Mr. Zach Andrews serves as the Village’s Code Enforcement Inspector.
 The Code Enforcement Division is an office of the Community Development Department.
 Mr. Andrews is a 1999 graduate of Harlem High School.
 He obtained his Bachelor’s Degree in 2003 from North Central College in Naperville, with a dual major in Business Administration and Finance.
 Prior to his employment with the Village, Mr. Andrews spent 12 years employed by the City of Rockford having held positions of Inspector and Supervisor in the Code Enforcement Division.
 Mr. Andrews has held a current certification as a Property Maintenance and Housing Inspector from the International Code Council since 2009, and is a member of the Illinois Association of Code Enforcement.
 Mr. Andrews currently resides in the Village and his Daughter is in the fine arts program at Machesney Elementary.

 Common Village Code Q & A: